rmqtt/rmqtt/docs/en_US/bridge-egress-kafka.md

 ```

 The configuration file structure provides the capability to configure multiple bridges, each of which can connect
-to a distinct remote Kafka server.
+to a distinct remote *Apache-Kafka* server.
 Furthermore, multiple topic filter sets can be specified for each bridge connection.

 #### Plugin Configuration Options:
 ```bash